feremabraz/excalibur-monorepo/README.md

 # Excalibur.js 2D Videogame Monorepo

-This repository is a modern, workspace-driven monorepo for building 2D games using Excalibur.js.
+This repository is workspace-driven monorepo for building 2D games using Excalibur.js.

-It's fully typed and features a robust asset pipeline.

 It includes a dedicated CLI that leverages Pixel Lab's API, making 2D asset creation accessible for developers without Pixel Art skills.
-You can even run the CLI to replace assets while in dev mode, so iteration it's really fast!
+You can run the CLI to replace assets while in dev mode.

 ## Structure

-- **game/** — Game project (TypeScript, Vite, Excalibur).
+- **game/** — Game project (Vite, Excalibur).
-- **cli/** — CLI for generating pixel art assets via the Pixel Lab API.
+- **cli/** — CLI for generating pixel art assets.
 - **shared/** — Shared utilities and types for all packages.
-- **docs/** — Comprehensive technical and asset documentation.

 ## Requirements